hashbang/admin-tools/doc/New_admin.md

 [git configuration]: https://github.com/hashbang/admin-tools#git-configuration

-## ... to the CoreOS servers & IRC oper
+## ... to the CoreOS servers, root SSH on shell servers, & IRC oper

 Add your SSH keys in this repository:
 - Edit `group_vars/all/users.yml` and add a user object with your nick